cloudfoundry/stratos/website/docs/advanced/bosh-metrics.md

+---
-# Connecting Prometheus-boshrelease to Stratos
+title: Connecting Prometheus-boshrelease to Stratos
+sidebar_label: Connecting Prometheus-boshrelease
+---

 Stratos can show some metrics stored in Prometheus.